benjqminn/benjqminn.github.io/holmes-ctf/holmes_the_card.md

 ---

-## 🚩 Flag 1: "Analyze the provided logs and identify what is the first User-Agent used by the attacker against Nicole Vale's honeypot. (string)"
+## 🚩 Flag 1: First User-Agent

+**Question:** Analyze the provided logs and identify what is the first User-Agent used by the attacker against Nicole Vale's honeypot.

 **Walkthrough:**
 - To find Flag 1, we were asked to look through the logs given to find the "first User-Agent" used by the attacker against the honeypot.